ebowwa/acceleration-blog/prompts/multi-shot/subheading_displayed.md

 - this is a concern because when i write blogs i  ```Utilize ## for secondary headers to effectively structure the content.```
 ```

+""
+I encountered an issue with my blog's formatting after adding `.mdx` support.
+It seems that the markdown is treating all text as regular body text, which means my headings (like ##) are no longer displaying correctly.
+This is causing problems with the structure of my content, making it difficult to organize my blogs effectively.
+""

 Follow Up with failed result: